|VII.||Graduate and Professional Preparation|

 The mathematics requirement is four hours at the calculus level or above and must be completed by the end of the first year.
 This requirement is satisfied by completing Calculus I (MATH-035).
 Adequate preparation for a calculus course normally requires four years of high school mathematics, including one-half year of trigonometry.
 A placement exam is required before registering for this requirement.
 If a student places into Calculus with Review (MATH-029), they would complete this course in the fall and register for Calculus I (MATH-035) in the spring.
 Calculus with Review will fulfill one liberal arts elective requirement.

-Students may choose any two introductory courses from the Departments of Government, History or choose from among certain history-based classics (offered by the Classics Department) or International Affairs (INAF) courses.
+Students may choose any two introductory courses from the Departments of Government, History or choose from among certain history-based classics (offered by the Classics Department) and International Affairs (INAF) courses.
 Any classics or INAF course taken to fulfill this requirement must be approved by the Undergraduate Program Office prior to registration for the course.
 The course must have sufficient historical content to meet this requirement.

 Liberal Arts Electives

 The seven electives required to complete the liberal arts core may be taken in any liberal arts area offered by the University.
 Please note: You may only apply up to two ECON courses towards your seven liberal arts electives.
 STIA courses do not count as liberal arts electives.

 Free electives may be completed in either liberal arts fields or in business studies.
 Only free electives may be taken pass/fail.